North Umpqua River Trail For Mountain Biking

 Make sure to check out the spur trail up to Deadline Falls on the Tioga segment where salmon migrate between May and September.

-Overall, North Umpqua River Trail is the 24th most popular mountain bike trail of all 56 mountain biking rides in Oregon.
-Several of the better mountain bike trails are nearby North Umpqua River Trail including Crater Trail Loop and Waldo Lake Trail.
+Overall, North Umpqua River Trail is the 23rd most popular mountain bike trail of all 56 mountain biking rides in Oregon.
+Several of the better mountain bike trails are nearby North Umpqua River Trail including Waldo Lake Trail and Crater Trail Loop.